facioquo/stock-charts/README.md

 ## Author's note

 This repo and charting tool is primarily intended to demonstrate the [Stock Indicators for .NET](https://dotnet.stockindicators.dev) library.  **It is not meant to be a fully featured charting system** and may not be an architectural model that works for your use case.
-If you need a more mature charting tool, please explore all of your [charting and visualization options](https://github.com/DaveSkender/Stock.Indicators/discussions/430).
+If you need a mature charting tool, please explore all of your [charting and visualization options](https://github.com/DaveSkender/Stock.Indicators/discussions/430).

 ## Running this demo locally